Understanding Ketamine

 5. The "Window of Opportunity"

 For a few days after a session, your brain is physically more flexible and open to change.
 This is the perfect time for Integration—using therapy or coaching to "weed the garden" and plant new, healthy habits.
-By pairing the biological reset of ketamine with intentional emotional work, you can turn a temporary lift in mood into a long-term transformation (Wilkinson et al., 2017).

 • Bahji, A., et al. (2021).
 Comparative efficacy and safety of NMDA receptor antagonists for treatment-resistant depression: A systematic review and network meta-analysis.
 Journal of Affective Disorders.